wazuh/wazuh-documentation/source/user-manual/registering/cli/using-command-line-linux.rst

 		Available agents:
 		    ID: 001, Name: ubuntu-ag, IP: any

-3. Using the ID from the previous command, extract the new agent’s key using.
-Copy this key because you will need it for the agent:
+3. Extract the agent's key using the ID found in the output of the previous command:

 	.. code-block:: console